zhengcharlie8/Search-Engine/README.md

 ## Building & Running

-The code can be built at run using Eclipse.
+The code can be compiled, built and run using Eclipse.
 ## Runnable Applications
 This project has 6 runnable apps:
 1. `apps/BuildIndex`: This is used to build the inverted index and write it onto disk.
 The options for this are: